Story Wise Women

 7.45pm, the stories begin.

 This is an open opportunity 8 - 10 women to tell a 5 - 10 minute true story - no notes, it happened to you, and for the rest of us to listen.
 There is no obligation to tell a story, listeners are needed just as much as tellers.
 Drinks and food for sale in the bar.
 See below the venue photos for accessibility details.
 The nights are themed, see below for current theme.
 Contact Kate if you want specific details Ph: 0402 080 445.

 Dates for the rest of 2019: 21 May, 18 June, 16 July, 20 August, 17 September, 15 October, 19 November .

 Wesley Anne, 250 High St, Northcote, VIC 3070

 Accessibility: The venue has ramps for the front entrance if required and to the band room (which is where the storytelling event is held).
 The bathrooms are accessible by ramps but they do not have a specifically designed accessible bathroom.
 If you have any other questions feel free to call the venue on 9482 1333 and they'll be able to answer more specifically.

 Story Wise Women Themes

-Each night has a theme, themes are meant as prompt, guides, helpful for those of us stuck, not restrict or stump you.
-Feel free to be creative and think outside the box, feel free to wander to a story that you fel drawn to tell.
-Here are the themes coming up in 2017:
+Each storytelling event has a theme.
+Themes are meant as prompts, guides, helpful for those of us stuck, not to restrict or stump you.
+Feel free to be creative and think outside the box, feel free to wander to a story that you feel drawn to tell.
+The themes are also very broad and most stories can be made to fit a theme if you want it to, but if you have a story knocking inside you that needs to be told and you think it has no connection to the theme, that is fine too.
+Here are the themes for 2019: